kyguy/kafka-summit-2021/template.md

     - LeaderBytesInDistributionGoal
 ```

-The purpose of creating a `KafkaRebalance` resource is for creating **optimization proposals** and executing parition rebalances based on that **optimization proposals**.
+The purpose of creating a `KafkaRebalance` resource is for creating **optimization proposals** and executing partition rebalances based on that **optimization proposals**.

 An **optimization proposal** is a summary of proposed parition movements that would produce a more balanced Kafka cluster.